pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/Docs/IntroAFD.rst

    g(t) = \sum_{n=1}^\infty A_n B_n(t),

 where :math:`A_n` is the decomposition coefficient, :math:`B_n(t)` is the decomposition basis component, and :math:`n` denotes the decomposition level.
 The decomposition is from :math:`n=1` to :math:`n=\infty`.
 In each decomposition level, a suitable basis component is generated adaptively to make sure that the corresponding decomposition component matches the processed signal best.
+Such decomposition process can provide a fast energy convergence.
 In other words, the AFD applies `matching pursuit <https://en.wikipedia.org/wiki/Matching_pursuit>`_ process to provide a **sparse** approximation of the processed signal.

 Decomposition Basis
 ----------------------